Going Beyond Email: Take Personalization to the Next Level with Openbravo

 A good example of real-time personalization is cross-selling complementary products in the store at the point of engagement with the customer.

 Openbravo makes it easy to group complementary merchandise in the back end so that cross-selling opportunities appear as the item is searched for at the point of sale.
 For store associates, this enables them to make relevant and informed suggestions at the most appropriate moment, which is when they are helping and engaging with a customer before the transaction has been completed.

 Retailers who can effectively reach the customer, wherever they are in their purchase journey, and make relevant (and helpful) recommendations in real time will be more likely to provide the kind of personalized experience that keeps customers coming back to the store and builds loyalty.

 Want to know more?
-Watch our webinar, “How to choose your next POS for omnichannel success” or download the presentation to see how easy it is to make personalized recommendations with Openbravo Commerce Cloud.
+Watch our webinar, “How to choose your next POS for omnichannel success” to see how easy it is to make personalized recommendations with Openbravo Commerce Cloud.